08 Prove Assignment: Dictionaries

 - The preparation content for lesson 5 explains how to use

-Help from a Tutor
+Help from a Human Tutor

 As a BYU-Idaho campus or online student you can get help from a tutor to complete your CSE 111 assignments.
 Each tutor is a current BYU-Idaho student employed by BYU-Idaho.
 Meeting with a tutor is free.
 It will not cost you any money to meet with a tutor.
 To get help from a tutor, you simply make an appointment and then meet with the tutor.
 Campus students meet with tutors in the tutoring center.
 Online students meet with tutors in Zoom.
 To make an appointment, follow the instructions in the course tutoring guide.